Common Dangers and Practical Narrowboat Safety Tips for Canal Boaters

-- Wear sensible boating shoes, as previously mentioned.
-They don’t have to be steel toe-capped workers boots, a pair of Converse will do.
-Just make sure they aren’t going to slip off and have a decent tread.
+- Wear sensible boating shoes as previously mentioned.
+They don't have to be steel-toe workers' boots, a pair of Converse will do.
+Just make sure they aren't going to slip off and that they have a decent tread.

 Keeping yourself safe comes down to two things: Common sense and personal responsibility.
 If it looks and feels wrong, it probably is, so you shouldn't do it.

 Taking responsibility for your actions will prevent putting yourself, and possibly others, in danger.
 Boating is so much fun, but it's only fun because of the safe choices we make.